ArjayS/channelbranch/README.md

 ## Concept

-This app / site will show links to my social media with the right thumbnail.
+This app / site will show links to my social media with the right thumbnail!
 Here is the miro link: [channelbranch](https://miro.com/app/board/uXjVP0ZJa68=/?share_link_id=244048380532)

 - I did a brief breakdown of the styling of my app using Miro!
 I only did a mockup and added styling and designed the necessary parts of the app that I want to have!